Alluxio/alluxio/docs/en/Tiered-Storage-on-Alluxio.md

     Evicts based on least-recently-used but will choose StorageDir with maximum free space and only evict from that StorageDir.

 In the future, additional evictors will be available.
-Since Tachyon supports custom evictors, you can also develop your own evictor appropriate for your workload.
+Since Alluxio supports custom evictors, you can also develop your own evictor appropriate for your workload.

 When using synchronous eviction, it is recommended to use small block size (around 64MB),